cwoebker/.com/_posts/2013-10-15-public-python-keys.md

 The private key of the pair is what lies at the center of everything.
 One can generate the public part of the pair from the private key.
 As the name suggests anyone can have the public key, its public after all, but only you should have access to the private key.

-PyCrypto is a library for the Python Programming language that can create and work with private and public keys.
-It can also provide random values that are needed. (like for most things in cryptography)
+[PyCrypto](https://www.dlitz.net/software/pycrypto/) is a library for the [Python Programming Language](http://python.org/) that can create and work with [private and public keys](https://en.wikipedia.org/wiki/Public-key_cryptography).
+It also provides - the quite important - random values.

 {% highlight python %}
 >>> from Crypto.PublicKey import RSA